 Borosilicate glass is popular as a base material for laboratory glassware, mainly because of the material’s chemical and thermal stability.
 Most of the modern beakers, flasks, and other glass receptacles designed for laboratory use are made of borosilicate glass.

-Some syringes and vials used for intravenous administration of drugs are made of borosilicate glass.
+Borosilicate glass is used for the manufacture of pharmaceutical containers like syringes, cartridges, vials and ampoules.
 The material is mostly chemically inert when in contact with most liquid medication products.

 Owing to its remarkable thermal resistance, this glass material has found its way into kitchenware, particularly for cooking and baking.
 Popular cookware brands make use of borosilicate glass for baking dishes and glass cooking pots.